 - The team leadership should be a current undergraduate or graduate student, postdoctoral scholars, or recent graduates as long as they graduated within the past 12 months.
 Non-students, however, may be on the team.
-Half the team must be students, and at least one student must be a U.S. citizen.
+Half the team must be students, and at least one team member must be a U.S. citizen.
 The U.S. citizen does not have to be a student.
 Students may consult non-students on their team, but only students can present or answer questions.

 - The Competition offers two tracks: